george89analytis/Deploying-A-Website-Unix--420-321-VA--Fall-2025/README.md

   * Manual Deployment Setup
   * Auto Deoployment Setup
 * For more Information, please visit INSTALL.MD at: [INSTALL.md](./INSTALL.md)
-* Our Github repository also includes our License.
-For more info on this, please refer to our License which is located at: [LICENSE](./LICENSE)
+* Our Github repository also includes our License(MIT).
+For more Information, please visit our license at: [LICENSE](./LICENSE)